VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

   -responseTimeout duration
      The timeout for receiving a response from backend (default 5m0s) -retryStatusCodes array
      Comma-separated list of default HTTP response status codes when vmauth re-tries the request on other backends.
-See https://docs.victoriametrics.com/vmauth/#load-balancing for details (default 0)
+See {{% ref "./vmauth.md#load-balancing" %}} for details (default 0)
      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to default value.
   -tls array